-Forty students have gained work experience from a research project with a scholarship from UiO:Life Science this summer.
-The summer projects concluded with an exhibition and selection of the best academic and popular science poster.
+Forty-two students have gained work experience from a research project with a scholarship from UiO:Life Science this summer.
+The end of this year's summer projects was celebrated with presentations, poster exhibition and prize ceremony on 19 October.

 Provides experience across faculty and study programmes

 The initiative with a summer project for life science students was implemented for the first time in 2018.
-In 2020, more than half of the students had a project at a faculty other than the one where they have their study affiliation.
+In 2021, two out of three students had a project at a faculty or institution other than the one where they have their study affiliation.
 Even more have had projects in a field other than their study programme.

 A new announcement will be made around the turn of the year